 Xanthorrhoea

-‘Xanthorrhoea’ – William & Winifred Bowness photography Prize 2020 finalist image
+‘Xanthorrhoea’ – Finalist image, William & Winifred Bowness Photography Prize 2020

 After the forest fire, orange scars are revealed through the weight of gentle rain sloughing ashy layers from remaining trees.
 These Xanthorrhoea trunks appear molten, melted, their curled tendrils a relief from the tired lines of a destroyed forest showing no signs of recovery.
 They are traumatised yet elegant, beautifully burned.